 AP, lateral, open-mouth odontoid view of the cervical spine is commonly done in injury to the upper cervical spine and odontoid fractures.
 Fracture pattern is best seen on open-mouth odontoid.

 Flexion-extension radiographs are important to diagnose occipitocervical instability in Type I odontoid fractures and Os odontoideum.

 Instability defined as atlanto-dens-interval > 10mm and < 13mm space available for cord.

-CT scan wouldbe best for fracture delineation and to assess stability of fracture pattern.
-CT angiogram is required to determine location of vertebral artery prior to posterior instrumentation procedures.
-MRI is indicated if neural loss is there.
+CT scan would be best for fracture delineation and to assess the stability of the fracture pattern.
+CT angiogram is required to determine the location of vertebral artery prior to posterior instrumentation procedures.
+MRI is indicated if the neural loss is there.